 The Max Depth of Sidelines is another way to limit the training for an opening.
-If you enter 1 you are only going to train the main line (top ranked candidate move of the opposite color).
+If you enter 1 (one) you are only going to train the main line (top ranked candidate move of the opposite color).

 You can also consider all sidelines for the first X moves and only then focus on the main lines.
-The option Ignore Sidelines after X Moves let you achieve exactly this in conjunction with the Max Dept of Sidelines option.
+The option Ignore Sidelines after X Moves lets you achieve this in conjunction with the Max Depth of Sidelines option.